itsbharatj/SmartCataloguing/DEPLOYMENT.md

 ### Important Notes for Deployment

-- The backend runs as serverless functions on Vercel
+- The backend runs as lightweight serverless functions on Vercel
-- The YOLO model file is included in the deployment
+- Uses only Google Gemini Vision API - no heavy ML models
 - Environment variables must be set in Vercel dashboard
 - The frontend automatically detects production vs development environments
+- Optimized for memory efficiency and fast cold starts

 ## Project Structure